fbeauKmi/update_klipper_and_mcus/README.md

 action_command: ~/katapult/scripts/flashtool.py -u <canbus_uuid>
 ```

+## About backup

+A common way to backup your printer config and history is to save `~/printer_data` folder.
+To help to backup Ukam create a simlink at `~/printer_data/ukam`.
+>[!NOTE]
+>[Klipper-backup](https://github.com/Armchair-Heavy-Industries/klipper-backup) from Armchair-Engineering is an easy tool to backup/restore your printer
+>on a github account

 ## TODO
-not to much, the script works.
+Not to much, the script works.
 If you have any suggestions feel free to contact me on Voron discord @fboc
 ## Aknowledgments

 This script would be nothing without the development of [Klipper](https://github.com/Klipper3d/klipper),